Lazaret Museum

 Historical walking tours

-Historical walking tours of Kiinamyllynmäki in the summer of 2023:
+Historical walking tours of Kiinamyllynmäki will continue in the summer 2025.

 Guidance and additional information